MACD vs. RSI – Which Indicator Gives Better Trading Results?

 RSI and MACD indicators are used for a similar purpose: to find the power of the change in the security price to determine buy and selling points.
 The above study could find a general rule for using the RSI indicator.
 However, the results were much more promising when the RSI was combined with Fundamental Analysis.

-The study concluded that the technical indicator could not generate any insightful returns when used alone.
+The study concluded that when used alone, the technical indicator could not generate any insightful returns.
 Instead, it was the Fundamental Analysis that helped in deriving profitable results from it.

 More Accurate Signals When the Market Is Non-Trending

-On the contrary to the MACD indicator, RSI gives more accurate trading signals when the market is not trending or following a particular trend.
-The same study by Business Perspective indicates that, as compared to the MACD indicator, RSI is more reliable in a non-trending market.
+Contrary to the MACD indicator, RSI gives more accurate trading signals when the market is not trending or following a particular trend.
+The same study by Business Perspective indicates that, compared to the MACD indicator, RSI is more reliable in a non-trending market.
 A non-trending market refers to a market situation when the market is not taking up a particular trend.
 Instead, it is more scattered or moving sideways.
 The movement is very regular between the support and resistance levels.
-This situation does not give rise to a particular trend continuation; the problem is rather abrupt.
+This situation does not give rise to a trend continuation; the problem is abrupt.

-Due to the abrupt situation of the market, there is no guarantee of what turn the market will take, and hence the risk is higher.
-However, as per the study, the RSI could generate reliable signals, giving the traders opportunities to trade in such a high-risk market.
+Due to the abrupt market situation, there is no guarantee of what turn the market will take; hence, the risk is higher.
+However, as per the study, the RSI could generate reliable signals, allowing traders to trade in a high-risk market.
 MACD cannot expect such reliance in the non-trending market.

 However, it doesn’t matter how reliable the studies may have shown a particular indicator; an indicator cannot be used alone to reach a trading decision.
-It must always be paired with fundamental analysis tools and technical analysis to support the signals generated by these indicators to make it more concrete.
-Therefore, even if you are using RSI or MACD, or both, make sure not to depend on the signals generated by them entirely and include fundamental and technical tools in your trading strategy.
+It must always be paired with fundamental analysis tools and technical analysis to support the signals generated by these indicators to make them more concrete.
+Therefore, even if you are using RSI, MA, CD, or both, make sure not to depend entirely on the signals they generate and include fundamental and technical tools in your trading strategy.

 Results Generated by RSI Are More Accurate but Less Frequent